History of Celtic F.C. (1887–1994)

-Celtic Football Club was constituted in 1887 with the purpose of creating a club for Irish Immigrants.
+Celtic Football Club was constituted in 1888 with the purpose of creating a club for Irish Immigrants.
 Celtic play home games at Celtic Park, having moved there from their original ground in 1892.
-The club has always competed in the highest level of football in Scotland, currently the Scottish Premiership, since the inception of league football in Scotland.
-Celtic quickly established itself as a dominant force in Scottish football, winning six successive league titles during the first decade of the 20th century.
+From 1887-1994, Celtic quickly established itself as a dominant force in Scottish football, winning six successive league titles during the first decade of the 20th century.
 A fierce rivalry developed with Rangers, and the two clubs became known as the Old Firm.

 Under manager Jock Stein, in 1967 Celtic became the first British team to win the European Cup, which had previously been the preserve of Italian, Portuguese and Spanish clubs.
 Celtic is one of only two clubs to have won the trophy with a team composed entirely of players from the club's home country; all of the players in the side were born within 30 miles of Celtic Park in Glasgow.

 Celtic won nine successive league titles from 1966–1974.
 The club continued to enjoy domestic success throughout the 70s and 80s, despite the rise of the so-called New Firm of Aberdeen and Dundee United.
 Celtic won the league and cup double in 1988, their Centenary Year.

 The team's fortunes went into decline in the early 1990s, with the family dynasties that had run Celtic since its formation struggling to cope with the increasing commercialisation of football.
-In March 1994 Canadian-based businessman Fergus McCann took control of the club.
+However Celtic have remained the same club since 1888 until 1994.
+In 1994 the company became a public limited company.